 When you download multiple files, those are zipped by the default to a zipped file named OneDrive+<the download date>.
-This might be a bit confusing to find, but i would believe that the Teams development group will enhance it going forward.
+Those would also go by default into your default download folder.

 Chat download locations

 Files and images shared in one to one conversation threads, are stored in the OneDrive of the person who share the files.
-Shared files in Group chats are stored in the Channel folder on Sharepoint site of the Team.
-You can easily access those files on Teams.
+Shared files in Group chats are stored in the Channel folder on SharePoint site of the Team.
+You can easily access those files from Teams, or directly through SharePoint.

 Find a file in Teams for download

-Often times, colleagues share with us files in Teams so we can later download them for offline use, but sometimes, it’s very hard to find those files.
+Often times, colleagues share with us folders or files in Teams so we can later download them for offline use, but sometimes, it’s very hard to find those files.